The Intelligence Illusion

 To prevent your boss from stepping into a bear trap, you need to be able to spot the trap.

-Become the local generative AI expert
+Become the local expert in generative model hazards

 Imagine being able to answer these questions and more, with concrete reasons why: